Rockz1152/CleanApps/README.md

 - I do NOT take responsibility for what may happen to your system.

 Description:
-- CleanApps.ps1 is an interactive powershell script to assist in removing non essential Windows Apps.
+- CleanApps.ps1 is an interactive PowerShell script to assist in removing non essential Windows Apps.
+- Currently it supports Windows 10 and Windows 11
 - A list of the apps removed is provided after the instructions.

 Instructions:
-- Right click CleanApps.ps1 and select "Run with PowerShell".
-- If PowerShell asks for permission to run the script press "y".
+- Run AllowScript.bat to launch the script
-- If you get an error stating that scripts are not allowed to run on the system, you need to run AllowScript.bat as an administrator.
+- You can also right click CleanApps.ps1 and select "Run with PowerShell", however this may give you an error if scripts are not allowed
-  To do this, right click AllowScript.bat and select "Run as Administrator".
-After the window closes try the PowerShell script again.

 List of apps the script will attempt to remove:
 - Microsoft.MixedReality.Portal